rust-lang/book/nostarch/chapter04.md

 First, notice that all the tuple code in the variable declaration and the function return value is gone.
 Second, note that we pass `&s1` into `calculate_length` and, in its definition, we take `&String` rather than `String`.

-These ampersands are *references*, and they allow you to refer to some value without taking ownership of it.
-Figure 4-5 shows a diagram.
+These ampersands represent *references*, and they allow you to refer to some value without taking ownership of it.
+Figure 4-5 depicts this concept.

 <img alt="&String s pointing at String s1" src="img/trpl04-05.svg" class="center" />